Ant & Dec: Children's television

-Ant & Dec got their first presenting job in 1994 while still releasing music under the alias of PJ & Duncan.
+Ant & Dec got their first presenting job in 1994 using a shortened versions of their real names, Tony & Lan, while still releasing music under the alias of PJ & Duncan.
 They co-presented a Saturday-morning children's show entitled Gimme 5, which was broadcast on CITV.
 In 1995, the duo were once again offered a job on CBBC, this time presenting their own series, entitled The Ant & Dec Show.
 The series was broadcast from 1995 to 1996, and in 1996, Ant & Dec won two BAFTA Awards, one for 'Best Children's Show' and one for 'Best Sketch Comedy Show'.
 In 1997, a VHS release, entitled The Ant & Dec Show – Confidential, was made available in shops, and featured an hour of the best bits from two years of the programme, as well as specially recorded sketches and music videos.

 In 1997, the duo switched to Channel 4, presenting an early-evening children's show entitled Ant & Dec Unzipped.
 This show also won a BAFTA but was dropped after just one series.
-ITV soon signed the duo in August 1998, and within weeks, were assigned to present ITV1's Saturday morning programmes SMTV Live and CD:UK, alongside Cat Deeley.
-The duo presented the shows alongside Deeley for three years, becoming the most popular ITV Saturday morning show.
-The programme's success was the mix of games such as Eat My Goal, Wonkey Donkey and Challenge Ant, sketches such as "Dec Says" and the "Secret of My Success", and the chemistry between Ant, Dec, and Cat.
-Two SMTV VHS releases, compiling the best bits from both shows, were released in 2000 and 2001, respectively.
+ITV signed the duo in August 1998, and within weeks they were assigned to present ITV1's Saturday morning programmes SMTV Live and CD:UK, alongside Cat Deeley.
+The duo presented the shows with Deeley for three years, becoming the most popular ITV Saturday morning show.
+The programme's success was the mix of games such as Eat My Goal, Wonkey Donkey and Challenge Ant, sketches such as "Dec Says" and the "Secret of My Success", and the chemistry between Ant, Dec, and Deeley.
+Two SMTV VHS cassettes, compiling highlights from both shows, were released in 2000 and 2001.
 Ant & Dec also starred in the children's TV series Engie Benjy during their time on SMTV.

-Ant & Dec made their permanent departure from children's television in 2001 after trying out formats like Friends Like These for BBC One in 2000 and Slap Bang with Ant & Dec for ITV in 2001 (which was basically SMTV in the evening even playing Challenge Ant against adults).
-They have since said that they left SMTV because the Pop Idol live finals were due to begin on Saturday nights on ITV in December 2001.
+Ant & Dec left children's television in 2001 after trying out formats like Friends Like These for BBC One in 2000 and Slap Bang with Ant & Dec for ITV in 2001.

 Primetime

-Ant & Dec's first primetime presenting job came in the form of BBC Saturday-night game show Friends Like These, which was first broadcast in 1999 and made them known as presenters - a shift change from their acting days.
+Ant & Dec's first primetime presenting job came in the form of BBC Saturday-night game show Friends Like These, which was first broadcast in 1999.
 The duo presented two series of the programme between 1999 and 2001.
-In 2001, the duo's contract with ITV was renewed for a further three years, following their appearances on SMTV Live and CD:UK, and received their first primetime presenting job on the station, presenting brand new Saturday night reality series Pop Idol and down to this success they had to leave SMTV behind.
+In 2001, the duo's contract with ITV was renewed for a further three years, following their appearances on SMTV Live and CD:UK, and they received their first primetime presenting job on the station, presenting new Saturday night reality series Pop Idol.
 Pop Idol was broadcast for only two series before being replaced in 2004 by The X Factor, to which former Smash Hits editor Kate Thornton was assigned presenting duties.